 Our approach to behaviour management is based on clear guidelines about the standards expected of students.
 This positive atmosphere is maintained by students knowing and understanding the school rules and that there will be rewards and consequences when necessary.
 It follows, therefore, that any behaviour which does not meet the expected standards could result in a sanction.
-Suspensions and Permanent Exclusion are always a last resort and can only be issued by the the education or welfare of the student or others in the school.
-Permanent Exclusion offences include but are not limited to:

-Headteacher.
-However, certain offences are regarded as so serious and so out of line with the expected standards of behaviour at St Gregory's that the appropriate sanction is suspension and in rare cases permanent exclusion?
+Suspensions and Permanent Exclusion are always a last resort and can only be issued by the Headteacher.
+However, certain offences are regarded as so serious and so out of line with the expected standards of behaviour at St Gregory's that the appropriate sanction is suspension and in rare cases permanent exclusion.